fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 At the time of panic, Allah will honor some people to speak and to intercede.
 The higher their iman, the more people will be allowed for them to intercede.

+Abu Umamah (May Allah be pleased with him) reported:

+> I heard the Messenger of Allah ﷺ   saying, “Read the Qur'an, for it will come as an intercessor for its reciters on the Day of Resurrection.”
+[Muslim]

 </details><details><summary>